fluent/fluentd-docs-gitbook/output/rewrite_tag_filter.md

 +----------------------------------------------------------------------------------------+        +-------------------------------------------------------------------------------------------------------+
 ```

-These example copnfigurations can process nested attributes like following:
+These example configurations can process nested attributes like following:

 ```json
 {